- Your microphone is an important peripheral, and an integral part of your ability to communicate with others.

 Has your microphone stopped working after you installed the latest Windows 10 build?
-Well I can tell you that you are not the only user who is having issue with the audio drivers on Windows 10.
+Well, I can tell you that you are not the only user who is having an issue with the audio drivers on Windows 10.

-Follow the lines below and you will be able to fix your audio microphone driver and get going with your normal day work.
+Follow the lines below and you will be able to fix your audio microphone driver and get going with your normal daily work.

-The troubleshooting steps described involve using the built-in device troubleshooter to see if there is anything wrong with the device itself, uninstalling the driver and install it back in and removing errors affecting the system.
+The troubleshooting steps described involving using the built-in device troubleshooter to see if there is anything wrong with the device itself, uninstalling the driver and install it back in, and removing errors affecting the system.

-How to fix Conexant HD audio microphone driver in Windows 10
+How do I fix the Conexant HD audio microphone driver?

 1. Make sure that the microphone is enabled